AgoraIO-Community/TelemedicineHack/README.md

 4. Execute "npm install" command  in the terminal- this will download the all the neccesary  node modules.

-5. Execute "npm start" command in the terminal - this will start the development server
+5. Execute "npm start" command in the terminal - this will start the development server to make Audio and Vedio calls.

 ## WebApp (Web Application)